Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Media

-All images used are belong to Judy B Stained Glass.
+All images used belong to Judy B Stained Glass.

 ## Acknowledgements